Patterbear/HospiSys/README.md

 This encryption method is outdated and was only implemented as a programming challenge.

 ## Install and Run (from GitHub)
-To install from this GitHub repo, simply open the command prompt in your desired direvtory and run the following command:
+To install from this GitHub repo, simply open the command prompt in your desired directory and run the following command:

 ```git clone https://github.com/Patterbear/HospiSys.git```